 We are licensed and inspected through the PA Dept of Agriculture and registered with the FDA.
 We have been in business since 1999.
 Hare Today started as a small rabbit farm, thus our name, and we still specialize in rabbit meat.
 We are located in Springboro, PA, five miles from the Ohio line.
 We believe in raising things as naturally as possible with plenty of fresh air, fresh food, and TLC and to support other family farms that believe the same as we do.

-We raise beef and goats on our farm.
 All poultry, fish and exotics are USDA inspected.
-Pork, llama, sheep, alpaca, some beef and some goat and rabbits are sourced from other local farmers, most but not all are from Amish farms and processed in a licensed state facility.
+Pork, llama, sheep, alpaca, beef and goat and rabbits are sourced from other local farmers, most but not all are from Amish farms and processed in a licensed state facility.

 All grinding, cutting and packaging is done on site in our shop.

 All our products are hormone and antibiotic free.

 How this business came about: